-As a condition to confirmation of the Plan, Section 1129(a)(ii) of the Bankruptcy

-Code requires that confirmation of the Plan is not likely to be followed by the liquidation of the Debtor, unless such liquidation is proposed in the plan.
+As a condition to confirmation of the Plan, Section 1129(a)(ii) of the Bankruptcy Code requires that confirmation of the Plan is not likely to be followed by the liquidation of the Debtor, unless such liquidation is proposed in the plan.
 As the Plan proposes the Debtor's liquidation, the Debtor and the Committee believe that the Plan meets this "feasibility" requirement and the Debtor will be able to make all payments required to be made pursuant to the Plan.

-D. "Best Interests" Test
+D. Best Interests Test

-Confirmation of the Plan also requires that each claimant either (i) accept the Plan or (ii) receive or retain under the Plan property of a value, as of the Effective Date of the Plan, that is not less than the value of such claimant would receive or retain if the Debtor were liquidated under Chapter 7 of the Bankruptcy Code.
+Confirmation of the Plan also requires that each claimant either (i) accept the Plan or (ii) receive or retain under the Plan property of a value, as of the Effective Date of the

+Plan, that is not less than the value of such claimant would receive or retain if the Debtor were liquidated under Chapter 7 of the Bankruptcy Code.

 To determine what creditors and holders of equity interests would receive if the Debtor was liquidated under Chapter 7, the Bankruptcy Court must determine the dollar amount that would be generated from the liquidation of the Debtor's assets and properties in the context of a Chapter 7 liquidation case.
 The Debtor and Committee estimate that a liquidation of its inventory and other assets in Chapter 7 would have resulted in a price substantially below the value obtained in the sale to B.A.R.
 Acquisition Corporation.
-Moreover, if such sale had been delayed, the Debtor would likely have experienced further operating losses, thus eroding the value of the assets which were sold.
+Moreover, if such sale had been delayed, the Debtor would likely have refienced further operating losses, thus eroding the value of the assets which were sold.

-Further, liquidation under Chapter 11 of the Bankruptcy Code requires the appointment of a trustee to administer the estate immediately upon conversion of the case.
+Further, liquidation under Chapter 7 of the Bankruptcy Code requires the appointment of a trustee to administer the estate immediately upon conversion of the case.
 Such trustee is entitled to a fee and normally would be expected to retain professionals to assist him or her.
+A chart showing the impact on creditors if this case were liquidated under Chapter 7 is attached as Exhibit "C".